codeparty/blog/source/_posts/2012-10-03-now-hiring-join-the-derby-core-team-at-lever.markdown

 ## Learn a ton, and build a fantastic company

-As on of the very first hires at Lever, you will take a defining role in the company.
+As one of the very first hires at Lever, you will take a defining role in the company.
 You will have flexibility to contribute across the technology stack.

 * Design and implement a wide variety of product features
 * Be a primary contributor to Derby, Racer, and other open source projects